 - Economic sanctions and restrictions impact financial systems and cross-border transactions.

 Overview Of the MENAFATF

-Acknowledging the Financial Action Task Force's ("FATF") 40 Recommendations on Combating Money Laundering and Terrorist Financing and Proliferation, as well as any other standards adopted by the Arab States to strengthen the battle against money laundering and terrorism financing and proliferation, and the related U.N.
+Acknowledging the FATF 40 Recommendations on Combating Money Laundering and Terrorist Financing and Proliferation, as well as any other standards adopted by the Arab States to strengthen the battle against money laundering and terrorism financing and proliferation, and the related U.N.
 Conventions and U.N.
 Security Council Resolutions, as the globally accepted international standards in this respect, in addition to any other guidelines issued by the Arab States to strengthen the war against money laundering and terrorism financing and proliferation.

 The MENAFATF is a voluntary and cooperative organization that is apart from any other international body or organization.
 It was founded by a contract between the nations of its members and is not based on an international convention.
 To fulfill its goals, it establishes its own activities, laws, rules, and processes and collaborates with other international organizations, most notably the FATF.